Behind the Black Door (1987)

 Merciless rose from the Swedish underground at a time when the likes

 of Bathory, Mefisto, Morbid and Obscurity were among the only dark and heavy bands around.
-This was before the existence of
+Even Nihilist had barely gotten

-such groups as Nihilist, Carnage or Grotesque.
-Released in 1988 and limited to 2000 copies, Realm
+started by this time.
+Released in 1988 and limited to 2000 copies, Realm of the Dark

-material here is difficult to categorize, as this was a time when some underground bands possessed elements of several different
+is difficult to categorize, as this was a time when some underground bands possessed elements of several different sounds.

 to the First Wave of Black Metal, as well as Thrash (or, maybe, Death / Thrash).
 This follows along, quite well, but in an